After my post on nutrition, I heard from some folks that it

 2 tbsp fish sauce – to start

-Veggies - cut into bite size pieces (red pepper or broccoli are particularly good choices)
+Veggies - cut into bite size pieces (red pepper or broccoli

 Fresh basil - chopped